We may earn affiliate link compensation for products listed below.

 Budget Breakdown: What to Expect

 The following is a general price range breakdown and tells you what kind of product you can expect to find within these ranges.
-Keep in mind, this is just a general overview and that there are always exceptions to the rule!
+Keep in mind that this is just a general overview and there are always exceptions to the rule!
 These prices below exclude the grinder.

 • $0–$30: Basic immersion kits like mason jars or plastic pitchers.
 Simple, but may lack durability or filtration quality.